 What are your prices?
 All prices, along with sizes and format can be found by clicking this link; prices.
 Current size offerings range from 8 inches by 10 inches up to 30 inches by 40 inches.
-Formats available include standard archival paper prints on Kodak Endura paper and metallic prints where the photo is dye infused on aluminum.
+Formats available include standard archival paper prints on Kodak Endura paper and metal prints where the photo is dye infused on aluminum.
 All products are each individually hand signed and are fine art gallery quality, meaning they are of the highest quality and will last a lifetime, when displayed properly.

 How long until I receive my order?
 Typically, orders will ship within two weeks from when the order was received.
 However, If I am on an extended travelling assignment, it will impact the length of time it takes for me to get an order out.
-All orders are processed as soon as possible, but do allow up to four to four weeks for delivery.
+All orders are processed as soon as possible, but do allow up to four to five weeks for delivery.
 For international orders, delivery times vary and I cannot estimate exactly how long it will take once the order has shipped.
 If you need an order rushed, please contact me before placing your order.

 Will I receive an email confirmation when I place my order?
 Yes, you will always receive an automated email response when you place your order.
 It may take 24 hours for the email confirmation to be sent.
 If you did not receive one, then the order process was not completed.